 When I booked a 5-day visit to Poland in December most people thought I’d gone crazy.
 In case you didn’t already guess, Poland in winter is FREAKING COLD.

-So, whether you’re still wondering whether or not it’s worth visiting Poland in winter, or you’re already excitedly planning your trip, here’s everything you need to know before you go!
+So, whether you’re still wondering whether or not it’s worth visiting Poland in winter, or you’re already excitedly planning your Poland winter holiday, here’s everything you need to know before you go!

 If you’re a Canadian or Russian, chances are you’ll find the winter weather in Poland totally tropical.
 But for the rest of us… Yeah.
 Poland is cold in winter!

+Visiting Poland in February won’t feel much different compared to January.
 In February, the weather in Poland is much the same as in January, but with slightly less snow and potentially more rain.
-The average temperature is -2°C.
+The average temperature is -2°C (28°F) during the day, dropping to around -4°C (24°F) at night.

 Winter Daylight Hours in Poland